ttinoco/OPTALG/docs/opt_solver.rst

    &                   \quad && l \le x \le u  \ && : \pi, \mu
    \end{alignat*}

 using a primal-dual interior-point algorithm.
-It computes Newton steps for solving modified KKT conditions and it is not globally convergent (yet!).
+It computes Newton steps for solving modified KKT conditions and does not have any global convergence guarantees.

 .. _opt_solver_augl: